vampireLibrarianMonk/my-python-buddy/documentation/guide/developer.md

 ## Intended Audience

 This guide is intended for developers who are configuring, extending, or maintaining the project.
-It provides implementation details, environment setup, configuration guidance, and testing instructions.
+It provides implementation details, environment setup, configuration guidance and testing instructions.

 ---